Kaizen For Kids – The Natural Way To Learn

 When looking at industry and intrinsic and extrinsic motivation, it was found that in American companies often offer big financial rewards for suggestions that make a marked improvement to the companies bottom line.
 This sounds great but research shows that workers are not that motivated and when they are, they are doing it with the prospect of making extra money, not looking out for the company.
 They are motivated to help only themselves.

-When researchers looked at Toyota and the Japanese way, it was discovered that workers rarely receive a large financial reward, their motivation lies with helping to build a better company.
+When researchers looked at Toyota and the Japanese way, it was discovered that workers rarely receive a large financial reward, their motivation lies in helping to build a better company.
 Each member of the company is seen as an integral part of the big picture.
 More suggestions are put forward and managers are more accepting of the suggestions.
 The motivation to help the company increase profits is an internal not external one, Japanese workers are often very loyal to their company and even today the “job for life” ideology still exists.

 As a parent, I know which way I want my child to go.
 To follow his internal instincts and do something he loves, the question is, how can us parents help our kids take that path?